Peace of Augsburg: Main principles

 The third principle was not publicized as part of the treaty, and was kept secret for almost two decades.

 Problems

 The document left some unresolved problems.
-While it gave legal basis for the practice of the Lutheran confession, it did not Zwinglianism nor Anabaptism.
+While it gave legal basis for the practice of the Lutheran confession, it did not include Zwinglianism nor Anabaptism.
 Although the Peace of Augsburg was moderately successful in relieving tension in the empire and increasing tolerance, it meant that many Protestant groups living in the empire still found themselves in danger of the charge of heresy.
 (Article 17: "However, all such as do not belong to the two above named religions shall not be included in the present peace but be totally excluded from it.")
 These minorities did not achieve any legal recognition until the Peace of Westphalia in 1648.

 Failure to secure a broader peace ultimately led to the Thirty Years' War.
 One precursor was the Third Defenestration of Prague (1618) in which two representatives of the fiercely Catholic king of Bohemia, Ferdinand II, were thrown out of a castle window.